swlaschin/fsharpforfunandprofit.com/about/index.md

 ## About Me

-I am a developer and architect running [a small consultancy]().
+I am a developer and architect working with the [**fsharpWorks** consultancy](https://fsharpworks.com/).
 I have over 20 years experience in a wide variety of areas from high-level UX/HCI to low-level database implementations.

-Although I currently use C# in my day job, I have written serious code in many languages, my favorites being Smalltalk.
+I have written serious code in many languages, my favorites being Smalltalk.
 Python, and more recently, F# (hence this site).

 ## FAQ